-Seeing as that uphill battle against our nicotine-addicted associates won’t be ending anytime soon, proactive approaches should be taken to combat common smoke-related diseases like Chronic Obstructive Pulmonary Disease (COPD), for anyone inhaling first or second-hand smoke.
+Seeing as smokers are a constant in many people's lives, proactive approaches should be taken to combat common smoke-related diseases like Chronic Obstructive Pulmonary Disease (COPD), for anyone inhaling first or second-hand smoke.
 But, before we get into the ways we can counteract COPD and explain how to get breathing back on track, lets look at why the smoke-centric disease happens in the first place.

 Health Effects of Smoking & COPD